top of page

 WHAT DOES BEING A MEMBER ENTAIL?

 Some members, including Finley, use the Call Mark Video Collective as mule for their concepts—and that’s not a problem.
 Finley attended a few of the weekend workshops he was meant to assist with, though he was often late.
 As part of his project, he organized a photo shoot in a hotel room, explaining that it would be part of a road trip series inspired by the collective’s early days in the ’80s.
-His goal was to document the collective’s early days—a period that, in truth, was particularly scarcely recorded.
+His goal was to document the collective’s early days—a period that was indeed particularly scarcely recorded.
 The group valued this scarcity, tho, as it left room for the rumours that circulated within the San Diego art scene.
-Stories of Call Mark’s beginnings hinted at a rebellious spirit: the first studio allegedly built with equipment stolen from UC, a patchwork of furniture scavenged from family attics and garages, and the so-called "sex room,” said to have been more experimental than the editing room.
+Stories of Call Mark’s beginnings hinted at a rebellious spirit: the first studio allegedly built with equipment stolen from UC, a patchwork of furniture scavenged from family attics and garages, and the so-called “sex room,” said to have been more experimental than the editing room.
 One enduring legend involved the porn films the collective produced in the mid-’80s.
 With their cyberpunk aesthetics, these films later became part of an ontological exhibition in Los Angeles.
 The sex tapes touched on subjects like the democratization of information and feminist media studies.
 These stories, still circulating in San Diego’s art scene, cemented the collective’s reputation for blurring boundaries and igniting critical dialogue.
 Finley, however, made commitments he didn’t truly wish to fulfill, like assisting at weekend workshops.
 His lack of participation left professors and workshop attendees without assistance, ultimately harming the artistic and educational process.
 This outcome underscores a crucial point for potential members: only commit to what you truly want to pursue.
 The Call Mark Video Collective encourages members to embrace freedom, using (or misusing) the collective as a resource without being bound by obligations they don’t genuinely wish to fulfill.

 There was a small office somewhere, and there were three or four of them, and one of them at least had long hair and wore a bandana.
 I remember the bandana didn’t go over the hair—it went under the hair.
 I think he said it was so it didn’t get in the way of his work, which never made sense to me.
 He had this brown, greyish hair, and he didn’t wash it a lot.
 They drank a little too much.
 I was surprised when you said they were into anti-globalization activities.
 I don’t remember much from those days, but at some point, I got quite involved with people protesting the monetary fund, advocating for local culture and solidarity, and standing against multinationals.
 Lots of street protests, street parties, events.
 Involved with all kinds of communities—anarchists, communists.
 For some reason, I always imagined those guys a bit more isolated from all of that.
 The office was very grey and a bit dirty.
 Once or twice, being a woman, I might have felt a bit uncomfortable with them when it was just the guys.
 Mostly, I remember the guys.
 My testimony might be very biased.
 The office was very grey and dirty—I know I already said that, but it was.
 If they were in Europe, they’d probably live off state money, unemployment, or something.
 But here in the US, I never really understood how they paid for their livelihood.
 They lived very modestly, of course.
 Occasionally, they did something for the city—like preparing a stage somewhere.
 Nothing artistic.
 I can close my eyes and picture three of them there, the guys, moving in this funny way—kind of hopping, like they’d taken too many drugs and now had a bit of a coordination problem.
 Usually, they wore black T-shirts—nothing complicated.
 And one of them dressed sort of like an Oxford professor.
 No one bought it, obviously.
 Sometimes, he’d sleep on the couch in the office, still in his suit, with his feet on the coffee table.
 I tried working with them once.
 I invited them to a project because they had this very naïve perspective on things, and they could deliver a video.
 But you had to give them the materials well in advance because they were a bit slow.
 In the end, we couldn’t match our calendars, and I think I just did the video work myself.
 I could imagine visiting them now, having a long talk that’s very fun.
 For an entire evening, they’d mansplain all the things they’ve done, and I’d sit there thinking, “God, this is such great stuff—why haven’t I heard of it?”
 But I’d know the answer.
 You know the answer.
 They’re like when you pour a beer into a cup and leave it sitting there too long—it doesn’t taste so good anymore.
 It’s not their fault.
 I stand with them.

 In 1995, Ben Kinmont stepped away from the galleries that represented him seeking a clearer understanding of his work.
 He began writing and compiling project descriptions, editing them into publications, and mailing these publications to friends.
-After a conversation with one of these correspondent-with friends, Kinmont realized that he could also create publications about others—particularly those whose works had been forgotten or were accessible only through their notebooks and archives.
+After a conversation with one of these correspondent-with friends, Kinmont realised that he could also create publications about others—particularly those whose works had been forgotten or were accessible only through their notebooks and archives.
 This was the beginning of Antinomian Press.

 Based in Sebastopol, CA, Ben Kinmont welcomed some Call Mark Video Collective members while on a road trip north, stopping in Sebastopol on their way to the wake of Song Wong Bourbeau, an influential Bay Area-based photographer whose work explored identity and heritage.
 Over dinner and wine, Kinmont and the Collective discussed their works, and by the end of the evening, the Call Mark Video Collective was invited to have a project description published by Antinomian Press.